 Melville Playing Field and Play Area

-New play equipment suitable for a range of ages was installed by Wicksteed in 2008 after the previous equipment had been removed several years earlier due to persistent anti-social behaviour problems at the site.
+New play equipment suitable for a range of ages was installed by Wicksteed in 2008 (and added to by Kompan in 2021) after the previous equipment had been removed several years earlier due to persistent anti-social behaviour problems at the site.
 The installation project also included various works to improve the drainage of the field, although as this is a naturally poorly drained area the drainage issues can only be mitigated to a certain degree.
 The selection of new equipment was made following an Open Day at Melville which was attended by various play equipment suppliers who provided information and examples of their proposals to the general public.
 Funding towards the cost of this project was secured by seeking a developer contribution from Bloor Homes on construction of Bourton Chase.

 Since 2011 the Parish Council has commissioned Play Gloucestershire to provide play sessions which are supervised by their Play Rangers.
 These sessions take place in all weathers and promote active, outdoor play, and include a wide range of activities, including cooking, games and general informal play.
 During school term-time the sessions take place every Wednesday afternoon between 4pm and 6pm – no booking is necessary.
 During school holidays the dates on which day-time sessions take place will be publicised in advance.
 Details of current sessions are displayed below and report cards from previous sessions are also available on the links at the foot of the page.
 The service is reviewed annually and any changes to the service provision will be publicised on this web-site and on Council’s social media posts.